mufasa159/mufasa159/README.md

 project: most of my projects are private, so check my website instead (even though not everything is listed there) :)
 status: working part-time as a junior software dev at 2 companies, and as a creative director at 1 organization
-myself: i really don't know who i am.
-I'm still in high school, and I just exist like everyone else
+myself: I'm still in high school, and I just exist like everyone else
 contact: muhfasul.com/#/contact